A Complete overhaul

 Before the redesign, Birst's login flow was awkward.
 After signing in, users saw a side panel with an empty page waiting for them to select a space.
 Once selected, another side panel level appeared with the list of products, and only after selecting a product from that panel would it collapse and load the actual product on screen.
 There was no home page at all.

 I co-led the design of a new space selection page and space home page.
-The space selection page became the first landing screen after login and gave users a clear, dedicated surface to choose their space.
-The space home page then loaded as the space's dedicated home, showing all of the products and modules within that space alongside a list of recently modified dashboards, visualizations, and designer reports.
-Users could jump directly into the specific item they were last working on instead of navigating through a two-step process of opening a product and then finding their file.
+The space selection page became the first landing screen after login and gave users a clear, dedicated surface to choose their space or dive into higher level tools.
+The space home page then loaded as the space's dedicated home, showing all of the products and modules within that space alongside a list of recently modified dashboards, viz reports, and designer reports.
+Users could jump directly into the specific item they were last working on instead of navigating through a two-step process of opening a product and then finding the file.

 The space home page also included in-line search across saved items in every product.
 Search results actively populated in a dropdown as users typed, letting them jump into a specific report, dashboard, or visualization from anywhere in their space.
 Customers were thrilled with the search addition after it shipped.